ICTU/DEI-SAP-POC/src/README.md

 ## Test scenario's
 Of the test cases that we have available for natural persons, legal entities and cadastral objects, we formulate test scenarios in the form of user stories.

-1. As a buyer 999993926 I want to buy real estate object 76870482670000 from seller 999995017, whereby only the legal capacity for the seller and the buyer are checked [[RULE SPEC] issue #8](https://github.com/ICTU/DEI-SAP-POC/issues/8).
+1. As a buyer 999993926 I want to buy real estate object **Beekbergen K 4826** from seller 999995017, whereby only the legal capacity for the seller and the buyer are checked [[RULE SPEC] issue #8](https://github.com/ICTU/DEI-SAP-POC/issues/8).